TonWin618/Floai/README.md

 - **Word-by-word display**: The replies are displayed word-by-word, similar to how it's shown on the ChatGPT website.

+- **Markdown syntax & code highlighting**: Make text reading easier

 - **Tray icon**: The application won't occupy your taskbar when minimized, as it is represented by a tray icon.

-- **Save message records in TXT format**: The application can save the conversation history in TXT format, making it easier for you to review, modify, and perform other operations.
+- **Save message records in JSON format**: The application can save the conversation history in JSON format, making it easier for you to review, modify, and perform other operations.

 ## Releases
 | Version | Release date | Download                                                     |